DSPM vs Legacy Data Security Tools

 As we can see, legacy data security tools lack key functionality to meet the demands of a modern hybrid environment.
 Instead, today’s organizations need a solution that can secure all areas of their data estate — cloud, on premises, SaaS applications, and more.

-Data Security Posture Management (DSPM) is a modern approach that works alongside the complexity and breadth of a modern cloud environment.
+Data Security Posture Management (also known as DSPM) is a modern approach that works alongside the complexity and breadth of a modern cloud environment.
 It offers automated data discovery and classification, continuous monitoring of data movement and access, and a deep focus on data-centric security that goes far beyond just defending network perimeters.

 Key Features of Legacy Data Security Tools vs. DSPM